 To Georgians, dinner guests are exalted as “blessings from God” so travelers invited to a supra should consider themselves lucky.
 This sense of abundance, hospitality, togetherness, and gratitude is part of what makes Georgian food and culture so inviting.

-Save This on Pinterest!No time to read this guide on the food in Georgia?
+Save This on Pinterest!No time to read this article on Georgian food?
 Click on the save button and pin it for later!

 WHAT IS TRADITIONAL GEORGIAN FOOD?